Íngrid Betancourt: Allegations of payment

 On 4 July 2008, Radio Suisse Romande reported that unnamed "reliable sources" had told it the rescue took place after a payment of US$20 million by the United States.
 According to Le Monde, the French Foreign Ministry denied the payment of any ransom by France.

-Frederich Blassel, the author of the Radio Suisse Romande story, told Colombia's W Radio that, according to his source, the release wasn't negotiated directly with FARC but with alias César, one of the two guerrillas captured during the operation, who would have received the payment of US$20 million.
+Frederich Blassel, the author of the Radio Suisse Romande story, told Colombia's W Radio that, according to his source, the release was not negotiated directly with the FARC but with alias César, one of the two guerrillas captured during the operation, who would have received the payment of US$20 million.
 According to Blassel, the two rebels could be given new identities by Spain, France and Switzerland.

 The Minister of Defense Juan Manuel Santos, and Vice President Francisco Santos, in response to these claims, denied any payment.
 "That information is absolutely false.
 It has no basis.
 We don't know where it comes from and why its being said".
 He also added with a touch of irony that "Actually, it would have been a cheap offer, because we were willing to give up to USD 100 million […] We would be the first to inform publicly, because it is part of our rewards system policy, and besides, it would speak much worse about the FARC."

 According to Colombia's El Tiempo and W Radio, General Fredy Padilla de León, Commander of the Colombian Armed Forces, denied the existence of any payment by the Colombian government.
 General Padilla argued that if any payment had been made, it would have been better to make it publicly known, to use it as an incentive and to cause confusion within FARC's ranks.